-Similarly the monthly rainfall deviation was calculated for the months from June to October and high degree of temporal variability was observed in different blocks (Fig. 2).
+Similarly, the monthly rainfall deviation was calculated for the months from June to October and a high degree of temporal variability was observed in different blocks (Fig. 2).
 The overview of rainfall during the entire period (June- October, 2018) indicated that there exists a spatio- temporal variability of rainfall among the blocks of the Bolangir district.
-The overview of rainfall during the entire period (June- October, 2018) clearly depicted that the blocks like Gudvella, Belpada and Loisingha experienced deficit to scanty rainfall in all the months whereas the blocks like Muribahal, Puintala and Turekela though experienced normal rainfall in one or two months but that was less than the normal rainfall of the respective blocks.
-In rest of the blocks there was no problem with the receipt of rainfall indicating the rainfall was either normal or excess in most of the months.
+The overview of rainfall during the entire period (June- October, 2018) clearly depicted that the blocks like Gudvella, Belpada and Loisingha experienced deficit to scanty rainfall in all the months, whereas the blocks like Muribahal, Puintala and Turekela, though experienced normal rainfall in one or two months, but that was less than the normal rainfall of the respective blocks.
+In the rest of the blocks, there was no problem with the receipt of rainfall, indicating the rainfall was either normal or excess in most of the months.

 Fig 2: Monthly rainfall deviation of Bolangir district during June-October